rodomvp/KennelApp/README.md

     $ git push origin githubusername-feature-name

 Then using the github website, find your branch and create a pull request.
-Label it with `NEEDS REVIEW`.
+Label it with `needs review`.
 Then discuss it with at least one other pair of eyeballs.

 ### Squash, then merge back in

-After you get a :+1: or a "good to merge" comment, merge the changes into master.
+After you get a :+1: or a "good to merge", merge the changes into master.

 First, rebase.
 Pick only commits that are necessary.
 Squash others.
 The